TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 Create first and second file
 ```

-Rename the commit to `Create first and second file`, then finish the rebase by saving exiting the editor.
+Rename the commit to `Create first and second file`, then finish the rebase by saving and exiting the editor.
 That's it!
 Run `git log` and see how the first two commits got squashed together.

 #### Splitting up a commit